demishockz/FangBlade-Gane/README.md

 Can you survive the endless waves of enemies, uncover the Empire’s hidden agenda, and save Earth from annihilation?
 Only the strongest will make it to the end.

 Get ready for a thrilling ride in *FangBlade*, where the fate of Earth rests in your hands!

----

-This version adds more narrative depth, gameplay details, and atmosphere to make it sound more engaging.
-Let me know if you'd like to adjust anything!